net-lisias-kspu/ContractConfigurator/2-Parameters/1-Vessel Parameters/1-Vessel Attributes/PartValidation Parameter.md

 }
 </pre>

-For the extended mode, parameters may be group into three types of nodes FILTER, VALIDATE_ALL and NONE.
+For the extended mode, parameters may be grouped into found types of nodes: FILTER, VALIDATE_ALL, VALIDATE and NONE.
 The blocks are applied in order.
 Typically, the FILTER blocks should be placed first.
 * FILTER - This will filter the list of parts down to the ones that match the given criteria.
 * VALIDATE_ALL - All remaining parts (after filtering) must match the given criteria.
 * NONE - None of the remaining parts (after filtering) should match the given criteria.
 * VALIDATE - Some of the remaining parts must match (only supports part, minCount and maxCount)

-The blocks can contain any of the attributes listed in the simple model, **except** minCount, maxCount and title.
+The FILTER, VALIDATE_ALL and NONE blocks can contain any of the attributes listed in the simple model, **except** minCount, maxCount and title.
+THe VALIDATE block can only contain part, minCount and maxCount.

 *Examples:*